JGPorteous/eiab/README.md

 # Software
-## Installation Scripts for Echolink in a Box
+## Installation Scripts for Echolink-In-A-Box

 To install, run this on a NanoPi running Ubuntu:
 ```